top of page

 Emigrated to Canada with my family in 1987

-Thereafter I concentrated on the design & production of office and hospitality furniture.
+After qualifying as an Industrial Designer, I concentrated on the design & production of office and hospitality furniture.

 Design Experience includes: